JSpeedie/cmp-tree/rust/cmp-tree/README.md

 * The Rust implementation does support soft links.
 * The Rust implementation is multithreaded.
 * The Rust implementation is tested.
+* The Rust implementation returns an exit code that represents if the directory trees differed or not.
 * The Rust implementation supports the `-d`, `-m`, `-p`, `-s` and `-t` flags.
 * The Rust implementation MAY have memory leaks, it has not been checked.